 For more information on FYSTE, click here

-WCOE Women in Engineering Community aims to create a group that supports and encourages female engineering students to succeed in the Whitacre College of Engineering by offering opportunities to network and activities that offer a safe space to address issues of interest to female engineering students.
+WCOE Women in Engineering Community aims to create a group that supports and encourages women engineering students to succeed in the Whitacre College of Engineering by offering opportunities to network and activities that offer a safe space to address issues of interest to women engineering students.
 These activities include Lunch & Learns, guest speakers from industry, workshops, and a yearly etiquette dinner.

 Active Military and Veterans Community aims to create a group that supports students who are active military, veterans, or dependent of immediate family of the military.
 These activities include Lunch & Learns or workshops with guest speakers and an engineering Military and Veterans Program liaison.